Professor of International History

 His visiting positions include posts at Harvard, Nihon University in Tokyo and Sciences Po in Paris.
 He won the Wolfson Prize for History, 2004, and was elected a Fellow of the British Academy in 2005 and a member of the Society of American Historians in 2011.

 He is the author of eleven books, and three edited or co-edited volumes.
 His most recent book is The Long Shadow - on the legacies of the Great War for the 20th century - about which he talks on the youtube clip above.
 This was awarded the 2014 Hessell-Tiltman Prize.
-He has also written and presented nine historical documentaries for BBC TV, ranging across the international history of the 20th century, as well as the award-winning BBC Radio 4 series America, Empire of Liberty.
+He has also written and presented thirteen historical documentaries for BBC TV, ranging across the international history of the 20th century, as well as the award-winning BBC Radio 4 series America, Empire of Liberty.

 Departments and Institutes